sankhyanreyansh/Delegate/README.md

 # Delegate

-> An AI meeting agent you can trust to represent your position: evidence-backed answers, clear authority boundaries, and real-time deferrals when approval is needed.
+> An AI meeting representative that can answer from evidence, present a live browser, and defer when approval is needed.

 Delegate joins Zoom meetings, listens and speaks in real time, and represents the user's prepared position.
 Before a meeting, users create a brief with goals, authority limits, and reference documents.
-During the call, Delegate retrieves supporting evidence, always cites it for substantive answers, and defers commitments that require the owner's decision.
-A live transcript, and downloadable report make each outcome inspectable.
+During the call, Delegate retrieves supporting evidence, cites substantive answers, and defers commitments that require the owner's decision.
+When enabled in the brief, it can also operate a controlled virtual browser to visibly navigate pages, documentation, and workflows in real time.
+A live transcript and downloadable report make each outcome inspectable.

 ## Built with